teymzz/spoova/README.md

 2. Storing of unused static resource urls into Resource class (Res) should be avoided to reduce load time.
 3. Spoova uses the _res/_ directory to store global static files.
 Hence, all global css and javascript files should be placed within the res directory.
 4. All domain and subdomains must have an icore folder within them as icore folder helps to localize and (or) update default configurations when necessary.
-5. All subdomain folders (if created), should have access to the global res directory (this may require the use of symlink).
+5. All subdomain folders (if created), should have access to the global _res/_ directory (this may require the use of symlink).
 6. Avoid placing classes directly in the the root of _core/_ directory.
-A special subdirectory may be designated for classes.
+Custom classes may be added to a custom separate folder within the root of your application
 7. To use the live server feature, read the offline documentation provided on how to implement it.
-8. All directories and php files are protected while other file extensions are exempted.
+8. All directories and php files are protected while other file extensions are excluded.
 However, the core, icore and windows directories are strictly protected.
 Any file within these directories also inherit their protection.
 These can prove useful in helping to secure the _composer.json_ file.

 ##### NOTICE